Most drinkers secretly long for the days they enjoyed life without the sauce.

 Obviously, you don’t get any hangovers when you don’t drink at all and it’s awesome to wake up in the morning feeling fresh and rested.

 Although I trained hard, alcohol was setting me back in two ways.

 First, alcohol causes dehydration.
 When I was dehydrated, my training performance dropped significantly.

-4 months into my 1-year wagon, I got my six-pack abs.
+I kept perfecting my Ripped with Bodyweight routine and 4 months into my 1-year wagon, I got my six-pack abs.
 I was in the best shape of my life within just 4 months.